iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Set Limit Part I.md

 \end{aligned}
 $$

-Then the convergence of a sequence of would be the set the characterize all $x$ that gets close to the sequence of set:
+Then the convergence of a sequence of would be the set to characterize all $x$ that gets close to the sequence of set:

 $$
 \begin{aligned}